toshioendo/hhrt/README.md

 * HH_NLPHOST (Default is 99999): Maximum number of processes that are put on host memory (or upper layer).

 * HH_FILESWAP_PATH (Default is nul string): Directory names MUST be specified to use the file layer.
-Swapped files are generated in the directory(s).
-You can specify multiple pathes, like "swapdir1:swapdir2", which are used in round-robin fashion among processes on a node.
+Swap-files are generated in the directory(s).
+You can specify multiple pathes, like "swapdir1:swapdir2", which are used in a round-robin fashion among processes on a node.

 ## Current limitations